 At the same time, there are many steps you can take to reduce the risk of infection when flying.
-These range from where to sit, how to use the overhead air nozzle, when to eat (if you must), and more.
+These range from where to sit, how to use the overhead air nozzle, when to eat (if you must), when to use the overhead bin for carry-on luggage, and more.

 Sign in for more than one dozen steps you can take to help you stay safe and protect others when flying.